AlgebraicJulia/Decapodes.jl/docs/src/poiseuille.md

 # Poissuille Flow for Fluid Mechanics

-When modeling a fluid flowing in pipe, one can ignore the multidimensional structure of the pipe and approximate the system as a 1 dimensional flow along the pipe.
+When modeling a fluid flowing in a pipe, one can ignore the multidimensional structure of the pipe and approximate the system as a 1 dimensional flow along the pipe.
 The noslip boundary condition and the geometry of the pipe enter a 1D equation in the form of a resistance term.

 ```@example Poiseuille
+using Catlab
 using CombinatorialSpaces
 using CombinatorialSpaces.ExteriorCalculus
-import Catlab
 using CombinatorialSpaces.DiscreteExteriorCalculus: ∧
-using LinearAlgebra

 using Decapodes

 # Julia community libraries
 using CairoMakie
+using GeometryBasics
+using LinearAlgebra
 using OrdinaryDiffEq
 ```